 Before embarking on your trip to Mexico, certain things need to be put in place to ensure good health during the period of your trip.
 It is advised that you check in with a travel clinic for needed vaccinations in the country of choice.
 In Mexico, there’s a risk of Malaria.
 It is required of you to properly gear yourself up ahead of your trip against malaria and other diseases.

-In Mexico, there’s no risk of Yellow Fever, but you will likely be required to get a certificate if you have been pre-disposed to yellow fever in time past and to ensure you are not bringing it into Mexico.
+In Mexico, you will likely be required to get a certificate if you have been pre-disposed to fever in time past and to ensure you are not bringing it into Mexico.

 Before you travel to Mexico, please check out the Foreign and Commonwealth Office (CFO) advice as updates on travelling to this country changes regularly.